expo/expo/docs/pages/bare/installing-updates.md

 ## Installation

-> 🚨 Like most Expo modules, this package requires that you have already [installed and configured react-native-unimodules](../../bare/installing-unimodules/).
-Be sure to install it before continuing.
+Like most Expo modules, **this package requires that you have already [installed and configured react-native-unimodules](/bare/installing-unimodules/).
+Be sure to install it before continuing.**

 <InstallSection packageName="expo-updates" cmd={["npm install expo-updates", "npx pod-install"]} hideBareInstructions />